 Leadership stability is a practical plus.
 The headteacher is consistently named across official and school-published sources, and the school itself notes her tenure from September 2012 to the present.
 In a primary context, that continuity often shows up in consistent routines, predictable expectations, and a shared language across year groups.

-The most recent KS2 outcomes are strong across the board.
-85.33% of pupils reached the expected standard in reading, writing and maths combined, versus an England average of 62%.
-At higher standard, 27.33% achieved the high standard in reading, writing and maths, compared with an England average of 8%.
+The most recent KS2 outcomes are mixed rather than strong across the board.
+In the current 2025 dataset, 70% of pupils reached the expected standard in reading, writing and maths combined.
+At higher standard, 0% achieved the high standard across the combined reading, writing and maths measure.

-Scaled scores also sit above typical benchmarks: reading 107, mathematics 106, and grammar, punctuation and spelling 109.
-Science is also high, with 90% reaching the expected standard.
+Scaled scores are reading 108, mathematics 105, and grammar, punctuation and spelling 107.
+Science is secure, with 80% reaching the expected standard.

 What this means for parents: the data points to a school where most pupils leave Year 6 securely ready for secondary, and where a meaningful minority are working at greater depth.
 It can also signal a fairly high-expectations culture, particularly in core subjects.